Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-additional-cluster-configuration.md

      "auth_krb5i_enabled": true
    }
    ```
-1. (Optional) You can also use the following commands.
+1. (Optional) You can also run the following commands.

    | Command | Description |
    | ------- | ----------- |